 Then, the health coach would handle follow-ups and help to implement the treatment plan and support the client with the diet, lifestyle, and behavior interventions that were recommended by the clinician.
 The health coach also has access to all of the patient’s information, so there’s a consistency of care.

-The health coach and the clinicans would also communicate on a regular basis.
-At CCFM, we use an internal chat tool where we’re always discussing patients in a confidential way.
-That allows for a lot of collaboration between the health coaches and all of the practitioners at CCFM.
+The health coach and the clinicians would also communicate on a regular basis.
+They may use something like an internal chat tool where they can always discuss patients in a confidential way.
+That allows for a lot of collaboration between the health coaches and all of the practitioners.

 In other cases, the clinician does the intake and then, after completing a treatment plan that involves lifestyle and diet changes, passes the client on to the health coach to work with them regularly, over time, to implement the changes.